Stay with Me (Vic Damone album): Reception

 Billboard stated that "Ernie Freeman's smooth arrangements let Vic Damone caress the lyrics and the result is an outstanding album."

 Cash Box said "The Brazilian tunes, such as "Meditation" and "The Girl From Ipanema", and the movie music are set to a bossa beat", predicting that "This package should move well among the artist's fans."

 Variety stated "Damone's smooth flexible pipes projects the Latin repertoire with a relaxed swinging rhythm."

+Record World notes Damone "sings here a dozen tunes bossa-fied and listeners will swoon."

 The Portland Press Herald stated that the album's "fluid style swings gently through bossa nova touched songs such as "The Girl from Ipanema" and Nights of Quiet Stars."

 The Daily Oklahoman stated that Damone "devotes his considerable talent to a gently swinging bossa nova and Ernie Freeman's great arrangements are distinctive."